Cross-Lingual Sentiment Quantification: Method

 \subsection{Cross-Lingual Document Representations}

-SCL and DCI rely on the concept of \emph{pivot term} (or simply \emph{pivot})~\cite{Blitzer:2007gf} in order to bridge the gap between the different feature spaces which the different languages generate.
-In cross-lingual adaptation, pivots are defined as highly predictive pairs of translation-equivalent terms which behave in a similar way in their respective languages.
-Typical examples of pivots for sentiment-related applications are adjectives with domain-independent meaning such as ``excellent'' or ``poor'', and partially domain-dependent terms such as ``fancy'' (as found in the kitchen appliance domain and in the clothing domain) or ``masterpiece'' (as found in the book domain, movie domain, and music domain), with their respective translations in other languages.
+In cross-lingual applications, $\mathrm{SCL}$ and $\mathrm{DCI}$ rely on the concept of \emph{pivot term} (or simply \emph{pivot})~\cite{Blitzer:2007gf} in order to bridge the gap between the different feature spaces which the different languages generate.
+In such contexts, pivots are defined as highly predictive pairs of translation-equivalent terms which behave in a similar way in their respective languages.
+Typical examples of pivots for sentiment-related applications are adjectives with domain-independent meaning such as ``excellent'' or ``poor'', and partially domain-dependent terms such as ``fancy'' (as found, e.g., in the arts and crafts domain and in the clothing domain) or ``masterpiece'' (as found, e.g., in the book domain, movie domain, and music domain), with their respective translations in other languages.

-A common strategy to select the pivots consists of taking the top elements from a list of terms ranked according to their mutual information to the label representing the domain (as computed from source-language training data), and filtering out those candidates whose translation equivalent shows a substantial prevalence drift in the target language.
+A common strategy to select the pivots automatically consists of taking the top elements from a list of terms ranked according to their mutual information to the label representing the domain (as computed from source-language training data), and filtering out those candidates whose translation equivalent shows a substantial prevalence drift in the target language.
 A word translation oracle, with a fixed budget of allowed calls, is assumed available.

 Once pivots are selected, different methods can be defined in order to produce cross-lingual vectorial representations.
-Both SCL and DCI first represent documents as vectors $\mathbf{x}$ in a (weighted) bag-of-words model of dimension $|V|$ (with $V$ being the vocabulary), and then apply a linear projection (parameterized by a matrix $\theta\in\mathbb{R}^{|V|L}$) of type $\mathbf{x}^\top\theta$, thus mapping $|V|$-dimensional vectors into $L$-dimensional vectors in a cross-lingual latent space.
+Both $\mathrm{SCL}$ and $\mathrm{DCI}$ first represent documents as vectors $\mathbf{x}$ in a (weighted) bag-of-words model of dimension $|V|$ (with $V$ being the vocabulary), and then apply a linear projection (parameterized by a matrix $\theta\in\mathbb{R}^{|V|L}$) of type $\mathbf{x}^\top\theta$, thus mapping $|V|$-dimensional vectors into $L$-dimensional vectors in a cross-lingual latent space.
 To achieve this, the unlabelled collections from the source and target domains are inspected.
 Once defined, the matrix can be subsequently used to project source documents (to train a classifier) and target documents (to classify them).